JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ## Should we stay on property?

 There are several benefits from staying at a Walt Disney World resort.
+They certainly make it convenient and pleasurable to stay on property, with transportation, food, shopping, and entertainment available at every turn.

 ### Disney Magical Express